Rules and Memorandum and Articles

 (l) The Executive Group shall endorse applications and Council shall ratify the applications to all categories of membership, except for Honorary Fellowship.

-(m) For all applications the BOA Chief Executive will act as registrar.
+(m) For all applications the BOA Chief Operating Officer will act as registrar.

 (a) Council will have the power to alter the Committee structure in order to deliver the objectives of the Association more effectively.
 This includes the creation, disbanding, and restructuring of Committees as required.

 ii.
 Those Committee Chairs which are appointed from among the BOA membership will be advertised to the full membership and nominations made by the BOA Executive for appointment by Council.

 (c) All Committee vacancies should be advertised to the full Membership and nominations made by the relevant Committee Chair in conjunction with the BOA Executive for appointment by Council.